| An Essay on

 nothing in common with what we call mechanical woodworking today: the sawmill is

 nowadays allocated to agriculture and corks to "Various industries n.e.c.".
+The heading Lighting: gasworks, tallow candles, resin

 candles, wax candles, tapers, corresponds to nothing we would expect today.
+The heading Furniture (windows/mirrors, Gobelin carpets

 and tapestries, Neuilly tapestries, Meaux carpets, Aubusson carpets, Amiens